cwc/url_shorten/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Docker / Compose

+The app includes a basic Dockerfile and docker-compose.yml, so you can also just do `docker-compose up`.

 # Application Requirements

 When navigating to the root path (e.g. http://localhost:8080/) of the app in a browser a user should be presented with a form that allows them to paste in a (presumably long) URL (e.g. https://www.google.com/search?q=url+shortener&oq=google+u&aqs=chrome.0.69i59j69i60l3j0j69i57.1069j0j7&sourceid=chrome&ie=UTF-8).